Jack (playing card)

-A Jack or Knave, in some games referred to as a bower, is a playing card which, in traditional French and English decks, pictures a man in the traditional or historic aristocratic or courtier dress, generally associated with Europe of the 16th or 17th century.
+A Jack or Knave, in some games referred to as a Bower, in Tarot card games as a Valet, is a playing card which, in traditional French and English decks, pictures a man in the traditional or historic aristocratic or courtier dress generally associated with Europe of the 16th or 17th century.
 The usual rank of a jack is between the ten and the queen.
+The Jack corresponds to the Unter in German and Swiss-suited playing cards.

 History

 The earliest predecessor of the knave was the thānī nā'ib (second or under-deputy) in the Mamluk card deck.
-This was the lowest of the three court cards and like all court cards was depicted through abstract art or calligraphy.
-When brought over to Italy and Spain, the thānī nā'ib was made into an infantry soldier or page ranking below the knight card.
-In France, where the card was called the valet, the queen was inserted between the king and knight.
-The knight was subsequently dropped out of non-Tarot decks leaving the valet directly under the queen.
+This was the lowest of the three court cards, and, like all court cards, was depicted via abstract art or calligraphy.
+When brought over to Italy and Spain, the thānī nā'ib was made into the fante (an infantry soldier) and the sota (a page, which ranks below the knight card) respectively.
+In France, where the card was called the valet, the queen was inserted between the king and the knight.
+The knight was subsequently dropped out of non-Tarot decks, leaving the valet directly under the queen.
 The king-queen-valet format then made its way into England.